This antique piece is a master class in clever construction.

 It is magnificent.
 Let’s start with the base.

-First piece: The base
+First element: The base

 The flat base of the lid is formed from a single piece of copper.
 (It is asymmetrical to fit the body of the pan.)
 As you can see in the photos below, there is no seam along the corner where the copper is bent to form the flange.
 The seam you see is the bottom of the sidewall piece, wrapped around and cramped tightly to the base piece.